Evel Knievel: Ideal Toys

 Between 1972 and 1977, Ideal Toy Company released a series of Evel Knievel-related merchandise, designed initially by Joseph M. Burck of Marvin Glass and Associates.
 During the six years the toys were manufactured, Ideal claimed to have sold more than $125 million worth of Knievel toys.
 The toys included the original 1972 figures, which offered various outfits and accessories.
 In 1973, Ideal released the Evel Knievel Stunt Cycle.
 After the release of the Stunt Cycle, the Knievel toys were the best-selling item for Ideal.

 During the next four years, Ideal Toys released various models relating to Knievel's touring stunt show.
-The models included a Robbie Knievel doll, the Scramble Van, a Dragster, a Stunt Car, and the Evel Knievel The Stunt World.
+The models included a Robbie Knievel doll, the Scramble Van, The Canyon Sky Cycle, a Dragster, a Stunt Car, and the Evel Knievel The Stunt World.
 Additionally, Ideal released non-Knievel-touring toys, including a Chopper Motorcycle, a Trail Bike, and a female counterpart, Derry Daring.
 The last item marketed by Ideal Toys before it discontinued the distribution of Knievel toys was the Strato-Cycle, based on the film Viva Knievel!

 In 1977, Bally marketed its Knievel pinball machine as the "first fully electronic commercial game"; it has elsewhere been described as one of the "last of the classic pre-digital games."
 (Both electromechanical and solid-state versions were produced.
 The electromechanical version is extremely rare, with only 155 made.)

 Other television appearances

 In the 1970s, Knievel partnered with AMF to release a series of bicycles, marketed with TV ads.

 Though Knievel had no involvement, a 30-minute ABC Saturday morning animated series Devlin produced by Hanna-Barbera aired in the fall of 1974.
 The series, inspired by his popularity, featured stunt motorcyclists.

 Knievel made several television appearances, including frequently as a guest on talk shows such as Dinah! and Johnny Carson's Tonight Show.
 In 1977, he made a guest spot on The Bionic Woman, where he played himself, getting inadvertently caught up in East German espionage while appearing in West Germany.
 Actual footage from Evel's L.A.
 Coliseum jump over crushed cars was used at the beginning of the episode, and an indoor jump over eleven cars and one van was used at the end of the show.
 Also in 1977, Warner Bros. released Viva Knievel!
 This movie starred Knievel as himself and co-starred Gene Kelly, Lauren Hutton, and Red Buttons.
 Similar to The Bionic Woman, actual Wembley footage was used in the film.
 In addition, the 1999 children's TV series Hilltop Hospital featured a character based on Knievel called Weasel Kneasel, who was the focus of an episode of the same name.
 In Disney/Pixar's Toy Story 4, a character named Duke Caboom (voiced by Keanu Reeves) was partially based on the Evel Knievel toy.
-On September 23, 2020, Knievel's son, Kelly and K&K Promotions filed a lawsuit against Disney and Pixar, claiming Duke was created illegally using Knievel's likeness.
+On September 23, 2020, Knievel's son Kelly and K&K Promotions filed a lawsuit against Disney and Pixar, claiming Duke was created illegally using Knievel's likeness.